-Building and Works Working Party takes care of all building repairs, maintenance and planned maintenance.
+Building and Works Working Party take care of all building maintenance, repairs and planned maintenance.

-Finance Working Party looks after all aspects of the Co-operative’s finances including accounts and budgets, and ensures the Co-op is financially viable to operate as a housing provider.
+Finance Working Party look after all aspects of the Co-operative’s finances, including accounts and budgets, ensuring the Co-op’s financial viability as a housing provider.

-Gardens and Grounds Sub-Committee monitors and administers Co-op owned grounds and gardens.
+Gardens and Grounds Sub-Committee monitor and administer Co-op owned grounds and gardens.

-Rules Working Party looks at the Co-op Rules, monitors and advises on their application.
+Rules Working Party monitor the Co-op’s rules, and advises on their update and application.

-In Addition, The Fairhazel, the Co-op’s magazine, is edited and produced by members.
-The Gardening Group meets regularly to work on the Triangle Green.
+In Addition, the Co-op’s magazine, The Fairhazel, is edited, produced and distributed by members; and the Gardening Group meet regularly to work on the upkeep of the Triangle Green.